86 billion dollars.

 Regular back massage is one of the best ways to keep your lower back happy and pain-free.

-Unfortunately, most of us can’t afford paying a massage therapist 4 times a month (at least).
+Unfortunately, most of us can’t afford to pay a massage therapist 4 times a month (at least).

-How to do it – here are your options:
+👉 How to do it – here are the best options:

 1. Back Massage Chair